SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/04-ObjectInstantiation.md

 #### Example: class Point

+Figure *@fig:PointClassAsObject@* shows the class `Point` as an instance with all the values taken in its instance variables.
+This graphical representation is the same to the one we used for terminal objects before, except that each variable is now annotated with its meaning.
-Figure *@fig:PointClassAsObject@* shows the instance variable values for the class `Point` as declared by the programmer and before class initialization and inheritance take place.
+The values we show here are those declared by the programmer just before class initialization and inheritance take place.
 - It is an instance of class `Class`: indeed this is a class.
 - It is named `'Point'`.
 - It inherits from class `Object`.